cmu-sei/juneberry/juneberry/documentation/dataset_configuration_specification.md

 ## tensorflow_data

-This section is used for TensorFlow based data sets such as are loaded by tensorflow-data package.
+This section is used for TensorFlow based datasets, such as the ones loaded by the tensorflow-data package.
 See (https://www.tensorflow.org/datasets) for details.

 ### name

-The string name of the tensorflow dataset such as "mnist".
+The string name of the TensorFlow dataset, e.g. "mnist".

 ### load_kwargs

-Additionaly keyword args to be passed into the dataset during load.
-The "as_supervised=True" will automatically be added by juneberry to set the dataset format properly for the training.
+Additional keyword args to be passed into the dataset during load.
+Juneberry will automatically add the "as_supervised=True" to set the dataset format properly for the training.
 The split is usually set by Juneberry based on the "validation" stanza in the model config.
-However, if the validation split is set to "tensorflow" then any split in the keyword args is honored otherwise the splits are set to the default "train" and "test."
+However, if the validation split is set to "tensorflow", then any split in the keyword args is honored otherwise the splits are set to the default "train" and "test."

 ## timestamp